Transcendent-Tapir/Spectral-Sleuths/index.md

   - Cyber Security expert
   - Circus performer
   - Something else
-- What innate skills you have
+- What innate skills do you have
   - Hyper Observation
   - Excellent Reflexes
   - Incredible Athleticism